Fall 2022 Sustainability Semester Round-up (UofL Dining News, Dec. 2022)

-- Reusable To-Go Containers: In Fall 2018, UofL Dining brought back the reusable to-go option that was first piloted on campus in 2015-16.
-For $20, anyone can buy into the program and they will receive a reusable tote bag, bottle, and to-go clam-shell container which they may use at The Ville Grill.
+- Reusable To-Go Containers: In Fall 2023, UofL Dining brought back the reusable to-go option that was first piloted on campus in 2018-29 and 2015-16.
+For $5, anyone can buy into the program and they will receive a reusable OZZI to-go clam-shell container which they may use at The Ville Grill.
+Students who are part of the All-Access Plus dining plan get the service free.
 Patrons will simply return their container to The Ville Grill for washing and pick up a new one.
 Memberships in the program are available at The Ville Grill registers.

 - Recycled Napkins: We use napkins made of 100% recycled materials at all of our dining locations on campus.

 In 2018, UofL students organized a combined effort to address food insecurity and food waste on campus.
 In spring 2018, students piloted and then formally chartered a UofL chapter of the Food Recovery Network, a national student-led effort with 230 chapters aimed at combating hunger and food waste.
-Volunteers collect leftover food from campus dining and catering events and deliver it to local charities that work to feed the hungry.
+Volunteers collect leftover food from campus dining and catering events and deliver it to the Cardinal Cupboard or local charities that work to feed the hungry.
+In Fall 2021, the group was able to recover a total of 1358 pounds of food!
+To help out, contact Tuesday Shaw.
 If you've got left over food from any campus events, please post it using the Share Meals app.

 After UK Protests, Students Say Food Insecurity Is Issue At UofL, Too (WFPL, 4/3/19)